Rest API and Python API Documentation

 GET /rest/requirements/component-vms/{id}

-When you get the details of the component vms, the component fields gives you the component id with which you can map the component’s name.
+When you get the details of the component-vms, the component fields gives you the Block id with which you can map the Block’s name.